uranian throne

 In the old days, the corner lamps would have remained bright at this hour.
 Not too bright (out of respect for Nature's decrees, artificial lighting had always fallen short of any crass attempt to turn night into day) - yet, traditionally, beacons used to shine in some compensation for the dimming of the air.
 Nowadays, however, Night was allowed dominion.
 Blackness pervaded the city, except for the bannered floodlights of the new regime.

 The old days... mused Hyala with an ache of recall.
 And at that very moment, the contrast between "then" and "now" was evinced by a spiky flare.
 She quickly turned her back on what she'd seen out of the corner of her eye: some flicker of combat not too far off in Arar District's tortuous lattice of helical towers and branched walkways.
 Probably a group of dissident "forgs" cornered by the authorities.
 Or else, perhaps, the rebels-against-the-rebels had arranged an ambush of their own.
-Unrest was endemic even in supposedly settled Arar, largely under the Weigher's control.
-Doubtless the same was true of those areas still predominantly loyal to the Noad.
+Unrest was endemic even in supposedly settled Arar which was largely under the Weigher's control.
+The clashes were doubtless more chronic still in those areas that remained predominantly loyal to the Noad but subject to steady pressure from his enemy.
 The entire city of Olhoav had fallen on evil times.
 Hyala sought to hasten her step.

 Almost home, now.
-Shifting her grip on the bags, which seemed heavier at the end of a tiring day than when she'd purchased their contents during her lunch hour, she reached the kerb of the radial avenue (named Otett) which separates Arar from Jihom District.
+Shifting her grip on the bags, which seemed quite a bit heavier at the end of a tiring day than when she'd purchased their contents during her lunch hour, she reached the kerb of the radial avenue (named Otett) which separates Arar from Jihom District.

-Of course, given sufficient cunning and power, it need not take longer than a single morning or afternoon to transform the appearance of a city.
+Of course, it had been time enough.
+Given sufficient cunning and power, it need not take longer than a single morning or afternoon to transform the appearance of a city.
 The ruthless energy-starvation of some urban functions, and the over-feeding of others, could perform wonders of distortion.
 The darker evenings were one result.
 Shifts in traffic patterns, in maintenance schedules, in the allocation of resources, could all be made to work like the tricks of disguise employed by some cunning make-up artist to alter the face of an ancient community.

-At tired moments like this, the true situation leaped to her mind.
-She could answer her own plaintive questions as she halted, stooping, on the Otett curb.
+At tired moments like this the true situation leaped to her mind.
+She was able to answer her own plaintive questions as she halted, stooping, on the Otett curb.
 Why were her arms aching, her shoulders straining, as she sought the best place to cross?
 In other words, why was she struggling here at all, at this hour, with these heavy shopping-bags?
 Answer: because she was aware of the task.
-In the good old days she would have known nothing about it.
-Such routine errands would then have been covered, effortlessly, by the Trance.
+In the good old days she would have known nothing about it and so it would all have been infinitely easier.
+Routine errands would then have been covered, effortlessly, by the Trance, so that all regular forms of employment and domestic economy used to be achievable without awareness and hence without strain, leaving one's consciousness free either to sleep or to range among constructive daydreams during those hours which, nowadays, had to be spent on deliberate drudgery.

 That was not all.
 Additional burdens came in the revolution's wake.
-While loss of the trance increased the effort of regular work, further energies bled off in the violence necessary to advance and protect the people's "gains", and still more was drained by brilliant projects to impress the citizens with Dempelath's rightness and glory, to obscure the pleasant life that had been lost.
+While loss of the trance increased the effort of regular work, further energies bled off in the violence necessary to advance and protect the people's "gains", and still more was drained by a slew of brilliant projects to impress the citizens with Dempelath's rightness and glory, to obscure the humble pleasure of the life that had been lost.

 Small wonder that Olhoav was more than physically bedimmed, with ever denser clots of moral darkness, some of which, paradoxically, were all too well-lit...

-She hoped for their sakes - she reflected as she mounted the pavement on the Jihom side - that their impressionable eyes would not focus upon what loomed beyond the playground.
+For their sakes she hoped (as she mounted the pavement on the Jihom side) that their impressionable eyes would not focus upon what loomed beyond the playground.
+For the metal trunk and bladed foliage of the Justice Tree was an embodiment of horror.

-The metal colossus (to give it its official name, the "Parity Tree" or Zedmaiol Vorratch) was that strange structure which had sprouted within minutes on the day of the assassinations.
-And daily since then, though more slowly, the vertical claw extended outward.
+Soaring a vertical seventy yards from the adjacent traffic-island, this metal colossus (the "Parity Tree" or Zedmaiol Vorratch, to give it its official name) was that strange structure which had sprouted within minutes on the day of the assassinations, to the puzzlement of the Noad and all the other baffled citizens who witnessed it.
+Daily since then, though more slowly, the vertical claw had extended outward.

 From the taloned points of its crescent leaves bobbed the dangling fruit of many an execution.